WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Flickr)

+On most buildings, cladding is a layer of material that gives a building protective skin.
+It improves a building’s insulation, weather resistance, and appearance.
 You can put cladding on the outside or inside of a building, depending on how you want it to look.
 It’s attached to the building horizontally or vertically to keep it insulated.
-This is what gives sheds and other garden buildings their unique, cosy style.

 Cladding can be made from many different materials and assembled in different ways.
 How the pieces of cladding fit together is what we call its ‘profile.’